nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 | `LogHandler` | - Utility class to direct log messages to a file that is stored on the user's local filesystem. |

 `WerkIt` is responsible for creating an instance of `FileManager` when the application is started.
-This same instance will be used by commands in the command component that requires writing data to the user's filesystem when the user (for example, when the user creates a new workout).
-Specifically, classes in the command component that requires this are `WorkoutCommand`, `PlanCommand`, and `ScheduleCommand`.
+This same instance will be used by commands in the logic component that requires writing data to the user's filesystem when the user (for example, when the user creates a new workout).
+Specifically, classes in the logic component that requires this are `WorkoutCommand`, `PlanCommand`, and `ScheduleCommand`.

 `LogHandler` was deliberately grouped in the storage component as this class merely provides functionality to allow